Skip to main content

 Robaxin and Flexeril are effective treatments for treating musculoskeletal pain and muscle spasms.
 The more effective drug is the one that works best for your specific case.

-Consult a healthcare provider for medical advice to find the best treatment options for you.
-After a complete assessment from a doctor, one drug may be preferred depending on your overall medical history.
+Consult a healthcare professional for medical advice to find the best treatment options for you.
+After a complete assessment from a healthcare provider, one drug may be preferred depending on your overall medical history.

 Coverage and cost comparison of Robaxin vs. Flexeril

-Generic Robaxin tablets are usually covered by Medicare and insurance plans.
-Robaxin tablets can be purchased at a retail cost of $31.
-A SingleCare discount card can lower this price to $8 at participating pharmacies.
+Methocarbamol tablets are usually covered by Medicare and insurance plans.
+Methocarbamol tablets can be purchased at a retail cost of $31.
+A SingleCare discount card can lower this price to around $5 at a participating pharmacy.

-Cyclobenzaprine has a higher retail cost of $42.99, compared to Robaxin.
+Cyclobenzaprine has a higher retail cost of $53, compared to methocarbamol.
 Generic cyclobenzaprine tablets are often covered by Medicare and insurance plans.
-If you don’t have insurance, you can use a SingleCare discount card to cut this cost to less than $8 depending on your pharmacy.
-Even if you do have insurance, it may be a good idea to find out if you can get a cheaper price on muscle relaxants.
+If you don’t have insurance, you can use a SingleCare discount card to reduce this cost to about $5, depending on your pharmacy.
+Even if you do have insurance, it may be a good idea to find out if you can get a cheaper price on muscle relaxants by using a SingleCare discount instead.

 Robaxin Flexeril